3-4 lbs bone-in chicken (use a whole chicken or just breasts and thighs)

 Place the chicken in a large pot, add enough water to cover the chicken, and bring to a brief low boil.

-Reduce the heat and simmer for 15 minutes, skimming off the foam and odd bits of things that float.
+Reduce the heat and simmer for 15 minutes, skimming off the foam and odd bits of things that float with a big spoon.
+Discard all the foam.

-When the foaming subsides, replenish any evaporated water, bring back to a simmer, and check to see if there is more foam to skim.
+After 15 minutes have passed or after the foaming subsides, replenish any evaporated water, bring back to a simmer, and check to see if there is more foam to skim.
+If so, do it.

 Place the onion skin, parsley, cloves, peppercorns, and bay leaves in cheesecloth.
 Tie off and add to the stock.
 Cover with vented lid and cook on low for 1 hour.